Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 tags: Tech-writing
 comments: true
 ---
-## Language and grammar
-* Use second person.
-* Use active voice.
-* Use American spelling.
-* Put conditional clauses before introductions, not after.
-Not recommended: Click `Delete` if you want to delete the entire document.
-Recommended:  To delete the entire document, click `Delete`.

 ## Formatting, punctuation, and organization
 * Use sentence case for document titles and section headings.
 * Use sentence case for document titles and section headings.